-There are a lot of reasons to consider cubic storage pricing over pallet pricing when it comes to inventory strategy.
+Cubic storage: there are a lot of reasons to consider it over pallet pricing when it comes to inventory strategy.

 Supply chain backlogs, COVID-19 delays, and the bullwhip effect have created a complicated challenge for many eCommerce brands, especially when it comes to inventory.
 Some companies are struggling to source goods and fill shelves, while others have reached overstocked levels with items spilling onto spare pallets and floors.
 That range, which can shift dramatically as soon as a container lands or a store reopens, creates significant concerns over how companies pay to store their inventory and how fulfillment partners use these goods.